Tuesday, October 24, 2017

 The Power of Persistence: The fact that it took numerous attempts before the relevant institutions changed their websites highlights the challenge of correcting widely accepted misinformation.
 Your perseverance is admirable!

-Countering Misinformation: In an era where information and misinformation spreads faster and faster, it's incredibly important to combat long-held but inaccurate historical claims.
+Countering Misinformation: In an era where information and misinformation spread faster and faster, it's incredibly important to combat long-held but inaccurate historical claims.

 Collective Knowledge: You've now contributed to the broader pool of knowledge on the 1893 World's Fair, and your work will help prevent the spread of inaccurate information.
 Historians, researchers, and curious individuals will benefit from your efforts.